intensite/node_robot_ctrl/README.md

 # node_robot_ctrl
 Robot control app using node.js

 This app's main goal is to serve as a back-end for a web based application to control the Ftobler's robot.
-To do so it  provides a REST API to communicate with a Web base graphical user interface.
+To do so it  provides a REST API to communicate with a Web based graphical user interface.
 It also provides an interface to control the robot using a game controller (like xbox or playstation).

 As of now, the following API end points are defined: